dokku/dokku-redis/README.md

 REDIS_URL=redis://:SOME_PASSWORD@dokku-redis-lolipop:6379/lolipop
 ```

 The host exposed here only works internally in docker containers.
-If you want your container to be reachable from outside, you should use the 'expose' subcommand.
+If you want your container to be reachable from outside, you should use the `expose` subcommand.
 Another service can be linked to your app:

 ```shell
 dokku redis:link other_service playground
 ```

 It is possible to change the protocol for `REDIS_URL` by setting the environment variable `REDIS_DATABASE_SCHEME` on the app.
 Doing so will after linking will cause the plugin to think the service is not linked, and we advise you to unlink before proceeding.

 ```shell
 dokku config:set playground REDIS_DATABASE_SCHEME=redis2